AWS CDK vs Terraform: The Complete 2026 Comparison

 • Supports six languages: TypeScript, JavaScript, Python, Java, C#, and Go

-• Synthesizes to CloudFormation: CDK isn't a replacement for CloudFormation - it's a layer on top
+• Synthesizes to CloudFormation: CDK isn't a replacement for CloudFormation.
+It's a layer on top

 The construct model is the heart of CDK: